Best & Worst Porsche Cayenne Years

 Now, let’s talk about the year you might want to think twice about: 2019.
 While it kicked off the third generation with a flourish, it also came with its fair share of initial issues.

 There were also recalls for issues like the absence of a visual warning for brake pad wear.
-It’s not end-of-the-world stuff, but definitely frustrating for a high-end vehicle.
+It’s not end-of-the-world stuff, but certainly frustrating for an expensive vehicle.

-While 2019 introduced many innovations that would be refined in later models, these initial hiccups earn it the title of the worst year for the third-gen Cayenne.
+While 2019 introduced many innovations that would be refined in subsequent models, these initial hiccups earn it the title of the worst year for the third-gen Cayenne.

-Check out the NHTSA’s 2019 Porsche Cayenne recalls and issues.
+Check out the NHTSA’s 2019 Porsche Cayenne recalls and concerns.

 Porsche Cayenne Resale Values

-Wondering how well these Cayennes hold their value?
+Wondering how well these Cayennes maintain their value?
 Here’s a graph that’ll give you a clear picture of the average resale values across different model years:

 Porsche Cayenne Average List Price